-The program also thanks the pesticide organizations, applicators, UICES, Sherm Takatori (ISDA), ISDA enforcement staff, DEQ, SWCDs, USGS, IDWR, Idaho Water Users Association and other groups for participating in and supporting the program.
+The program also thanks the pesticide organizations, applicators, UICES, Sherman Takatori (ISDA), ISDA enforcement staff, DEQ, SWCDs, USGS, IDWR, Idaho Water Users Association and other groups for participating in and supporting the program.
 We appreciate the opportunity to directly participate in educational sessions with applicators, dealers and others in the pesticide industry.
 Prevention is the key to protecting Idaho's aquifers and maintaining pesticide registrations and uses in Idaho.

 A very special thank you goes to the ISDA Field Staff and to IFQAL staff, all of whom went above and beyond to work with the ISDA Division of Agricultural Resources staff to meet project goals.
 The author would like to thank Ginger Goodman of ISDA for editorial review of this document.
-The Idaho State Department of Agriculture would like to continue to extend its gratitude to Gary Bahr, who has changed positions and left ISDA.
-His dedication and ceaseless work to improve the drinking water of the citizens of Idaho is greatly appreciated.